General Study Information

 What does my blood level mean for my health and potential disease?

 While scientific research on newer PFAS chemicals is growing, the PFAS blood results from our study cannot provide information on whether a current health problem is related to your PFAS levels.
-At this time, these results cannot tell you whether you will have a negative health effect now or later in life.

 Will my blood levels for PFAS ever decrease?